The Long-Term Resident IHT Tail: Why Leaving the UK Does Not End Inheritance Tax Exposure

 The hardest part of the new regime, and the section where generic advisor content is most often wrong, is the treatment of departure.
 Long-term resident status does not switch off when the individual ceases to be UK-resident under the Statutory Residence Test.
 It persists for a tail period.
 The tail is graduated by reference to the number of years of UK residence at the point of departure.

-The schedule, as applied by HMRC in IHTM47020, is:
+The schedule, as applied by HMRC in IHTM47020, works like this:

 The floor is three tax years.
 The ceiling is ten.
 Between them the tail extends one year for each year of UK residence beyond 13.